-Baccalaureate Field No restrictions.
+- Baccalaureate Field No restrictions.
 Prior academic work should include 16 semester hours of chemistry (including organic chemistry, physical chemistry, and quantitative analysis), and at least one advanced course in biology.

-Grade Point Average At least 2.90/4.00 for the final 60 semester (90 quarter) hours of undergraduate study.

-Tests Required GRE General.

-Minimum TOEFL Score 570 (paper-based); 230 (computer-based); 80, with subscores of Reading 19, Listening 17, Speaking 20, and Writing 21 (new Internet-based TOEFL).

-Personal Statement Required.

-Deadlines The application deadline for this program is earlier than the Graduate College deadline; contact the program for information on current deadlines.
+An undergraduate course in biochemistry is highly recommended. - Grade Point Average At least 2.90/4.00 for the final 60 semester (90 quarter) hours of undergraduate study. - Tests Required GRE General. - Minimum TOEFL Score 570 (paper-based); 230 (computer-based); 80, with subscores of Reading 19, Listening 17, Speaking 20, and Writing 21 (new Internet-based TOEFL). - Letters of Recommendation Required. - Personal Statement Required. - Deadlines The application deadline for this program is earlier than the Graduate College deadline; contact the program for information on current deadlines. - Other The department only admits applicants who wish to be candidates for the PhD degree.
+Applicants are not admitted as candidates for a terminal master's degree.